Did you know?

 The rarest of the Japanese breeds, the Shikoku was declared a National Monument in Japan in 1937.
 Today, there are only 300 of these dogs in his country of origin, and just four exist in North America.

 “Shikoku” is an island in Japan and means “Four Lands”.
 The island consists of four prefectures (areas) – Ehime, Kagawa, Kochi and Tokushima.
 The Shikoku dog was bred in the Kochi Prefecture to hunt wild boar and deer.
-He is sometimes called the “Kochi-ken” (“ken” means “dog”).
+He is sometimes called the “Kochi-ken” (“ken” means “dog”) or alternatively, the Japanese Wolfdog.

-A medium-sized dog, the Shikoku male stands about 20 1/2 inches tall at the shoulder.
-Females are approximately 18 inches tall.
+A medium-sized dog, the Shikoku is larger than the Shiba Inu but smaller than the Akita.
+The Shikoku male stands about 20 1/2 inches (52 cm) tall at the shoulder.
+Females are approximately 18 inches (45.7 cm) tall.
 He has a short to medium-length double coat that is harsh on the outside with a dense, softer undercoat.
 As pictured here, the Shikoku coat is “sesame-coloured” and helps him to withstand a wide range of temperatures.
 Like all members of the Spitz family, the Shikoku carries his tail curled up over his back.

 Photos displayed courtesy of Laura McKenna Lange, Koyote Kennels, Alberta